dogtools/dog/DOGFILE_SPEC.md

 ### task

 Name of the task.
-A string that may include lowercase characters (a-z), integers (0-9) and hyphens (-).
+A string that may include lowercase characters (a-z), integers (0-9) and hyphens (-) but should not start or end with a hyphen.

 ```yml
 - task: mytask